 - Beginner-Friendly Setup: AdSense is one of the easiest ad networks to start with, requiring only basic integration.
 This is especially helpful for new hospitality bloggers who may not have advanced technical knowledge.

-- Global Advertiser Pool: Since it is backed by Google, it provides access to a massive number of advertisers worldwide, ensuring relevant ads appear regardless of the reader’s location.
+- Global Advertiser Pool: Backed by Google, it provides access to a vast network of advertisers worldwide, ensuring relevant ads appear regardless of the reader’s location.

 - Reliable and On-Time Payments: Google’s monthly payout system is consistent and trusted, which gives bloggers financial stability.